PhilippDuck/PhilippDuck/README.md

 - 👋 Hi, I’m @PhilippDuck
 - 👀 I’m interested in Programming, 3D Printing and making stuff.
-- 🌱 I’m currently study business informatics at the IU in Germany
+- 🌱 I’m currently study business informatics at the IU in Germany and work at a big german car company.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---